vindennt/pinterest-clone/README.md

 <<<<<<< HEAD

-# react-learning-app
+# pinterest-clone

-Tic tac toe app from React Docs tutorial
+From tutorial by An Object is A: https://www.youtube.com/watch?v=XvmQbEziy4Y

 # Getting Started with Create React App